lrsrthnbch/dotfiles/guide_Encrypted_Arch_XFCE_T460s.md

 5. Reboot once more `reboot`

 ## Step 16 - Done!
 Congrats, you now have a fully functional Arch Linux installation.
-There isn't a login manager installed, you can enter XFCE by `startx`.
+There isn't a login manager installed, you can enter XFCE by `startx`